Child Custody Laws in India: Different Types, Rights or Responsibilities

 Custody of Child under Muslim Law:

-– The mother holds natural custody until the child turns seven, after which the father becomes the natural guardian, aligning with the age of puberty.
+– The mother holds natural custody until the Child turns seven, after which the father becomes the natural guardian, aligning with the age of puberty.

 Custody of Child under Christian Law: